janetuk/moonshot_docker/Dockerfile.idp.md

 This image provides a ready-to-use Moonshot IDP.
-It is configured thought a set of environment variables and volumes described below:
+It is configured through a set of environment variables and volumes described below:

 ## Environment variables:
 * `IDP_REALM`.
 The realm for this IDP.